andresy/lua---pa/README.md

-# sndfile: an interface to libsndfile
+# pa: an interface to PortAudio

 The package provide a interface to the [portaudio](http://portaudio.com) library.